determined-ai/determined/docs/tutorials/detached-mode/distributed-training-checkpointing.rst

 By the end of this guide, you'll:

--  Grasp how distributed training functions in detached mode
+-  Understand how distributed training functions in detached mode
 -  Know how to shard checkpoints effectively
--  Understand how to employ the core API for managing distributed training sessions
+-  Understand how to employ the Core API for managing distributed training sessions

 ***************
  Prerequisites